-D.C.
-United ousts longtime coach Ben Olsen amid miserable season
+Ben Olsen’s long tenure as coach of D.C.
+United ends amid miserable season

-United has a 2-9-5 record and 11 points, the fewest in 26-team MLS.
+“It is now time for a change.
+It is the right move,” Olsen, 43, said in a written statement.
+“The club needs a new face and this is the right time for the club and also for me personally to move in a different direction.”

+Chad Ashton, a longtime assistant, will guide the team on an interim basis through the end of the season.
+Team officials said the search for a long-term replacement will commence immediately and include candidates from the United States and abroad.

 Since late last season, United is 2-10-7 with a 33-13 scoring deficit.
-The team has conceded four goals in each of the past two matches and is winless in six straight, the latest loss coming Wednesday with a 4-1 defeat at New York City FC.
+The injury-plagued team has conceded four goals in each of the past two matches and is winless in six straight, the latest loss coming Wednesday at New York City FC, 4-1.

-Team officials said they did not want to comment.
-Olsen did not answer a call seeking comment.

 Olsen has one year left on his contract, which included a clause for him to continue a relationship that began as a player in 1998 and shifted to coaching in 2010.
 His first full season as head coach was 2011.